parkersiddall/parkersiddall/README.md

 ### Hi there 👋

-Here some of the stuff I use GitHub for:
+Here's some of the stuff I use GitHub for:

 - 🔭 Projects & experiments
   - [Jamtrackers](https://jamtrackers.com)